fractalrobotics/Fractal-5-Pro/README.md

 # Fractal 5 Pro

-The Fractal 5 Pro is a multidirectional 5-axis 3D printer.
+The Fractal 5 Pro is an intuitive benchtop multidirectional 5-axis 3D printer.

+It was designed in support of the Fractal Robotics vision: to accelerate the development of mechanical solutions.
+This printer aims to address the gap between the limitations of 3-axis FDM 3D printing and the accessibility of current 5-axis FDM 3D printing solutions.

 <p align="center">
   <img src="./CAD/images/Fractal_5_Pro_ISO.PNG" width="500">